hashsequence/Linux-Job-Worker/README.md

     * QueryOneProcess:

-        * return the logs of a job using a valid pid (if it was started) or uuid, along with ProcessInfo
+        * return the logs of a job using a valid uuid, along with ProcessInfo

     * QueryRunningProcesses: